Health Savings Account (HSA)

 • Qualified long-term care coverage

 If you choose to use your HSA money for something other than qualified medical expenses, you will be responsible for paying federal income taxes on it and may be penalized if you’re under age 65.
-You’ll also still be eligible to contribute to your HSA in retirement as long as you aren’t enrolled in Medicare or covered by an ineligible health plan.
+You’ll also still be eligible to contribute to an HSA after retirement only if you are still covered by an HSA-qualified health plan and are not enrolled in Medicare or have any other disqualifying coverage.
+Once you enroll in Medicare, you must stop making HSA contributions, but you can continue to use your remaining HSA funds for qualified medical expenses.

 Contributions